Applications are due Feb. 1st, 2023.

 Madison, WI 53714

 Dane County Land and Water Resources Dept. is accepting donations to provide native plants for community and school projects through our Free Native Plants for School and Community Projects Program.
 Consider a donation to purchase plants that support a local community/school native garden project.
-It’s easy, just click on DONATE (not currently available), select a project from the pull down menu and the number of plants you wish to donate.
+It’s easy, just click on DONATE, select a project from the pull down menu and the number of plants you wish to donate.
 Plants donations must be made in set of 4 (4 plants ($11), 8 plants ($22), 12 plants ($33)….).
 The cost of plants will simply be added to your order total.
 Plant donation recipients will select the plants from species list that best suit the needs of their specific project.
 Deadline to donate is March 21st.

 The Dane County Land and Water Resources Dept. has a limited supply of free native plants that are available for use in school or community projects within Dane County that benefit water quality and education.
 Plants for the fall cycle are grown by volunteers.
 Plants will be available for pick up in late summer.
 To find out more about the program please visit the program website.
 The program can also help provide seeds and supplies to teachers that would like to grow plants with their students.